-If there is no current model a warning is printed and nil is returned.
+If there is no current model or current meta-process a warning is printed and nil is returned.
 If an invalid production name is given a warning is printed.

 This example assumes the count model from unit 1 of the tutorial has been loaded.